ElVinto/ridesharing_pb_instances/README.md

 # Demo: Interactive solution of a ridesharing problem

-Find in the link below a demo simulating the interleave between the execution of a ridesharing plan and the planning of a new at the arrival of a new rider request. an interactive plan resulting from the solving of a ridesharing problem.
-In this solution, 2 drivers pick-up and drop-off 5 riders.
-In the demo interactive solution:
-	Click on the button "execute plan" to show what have been executing at the time.
-	Click on the button "preview plan" to show the updated plan that has been scheduled at the  time Click on the button "previous" to come back to the previous action.

-More over each movable object, i.e. car and riders is clickable, and displays the current information of concerning the drivers and the passengers.

-Have fun

-<a href="http://ucc.insight-centre.org/varmant/scenarioDemo/test_nbReqs_5_nbVehs_2_start.html"> interactive solution </a>
+Find in the links below a demo simulating a system wide ridesharing plan through an interactive solution.
+These scenarios show two drivers sharing their journeys with three riders.
+The first link illustrates a ridesharing plan of the objective aiming et maximising the number of users.
+The second link shows a ridesharing solution of the objective aiming at maximizing the number of passengers.
+In the demo the three rider requests arriving at the same time are collected before a system wide plan is computed, (click "next" or "next request").
+To visualize the ridesharing plan click on the button "compute plan".
+To visualize an execution of the ridesharing plan click "show plan".
+More over all movable objects, i.e., cars and riders are clickable, and display the current information about their states.

+<a href="http://ucc.insight-centre.org/varmant/scenarioDemo/demoMaxUsers_start.html"> Demo Maximising the number of users (drivers and passengers) </a>
+<a href="http://ucc.insight-centre.org/varmant/scenarioDemo/demoMaxPassengers_start.html"> Demo Maximizing the number of passengers </a>

 # Presentation Slides